Millions Turn To Stock Trading During Pandemic, But Some See Trouble For The Young

 "It is not lost upon us that our company and our service have become synonymous with retail investing in America, and that this has led to millions of new investors making their first investments through Robinhood," Vlad Tenev and Baiju Bhatt, the company's co-founders, said in a statement.

 Company officials also reject the notion that the app encourages young traders to take risks.
-Because Robinhood was designed to be easy to use, it's demystifying the investment world, opening up Wall Street to inexperienced investors, the company says.
+Because Robinhood was designed to be easy to use, it's demystifying the investment world and opening up Wall Street to inexperienced investors, the company says.

 Bloomberg columnist Nir Kaissar agrees that the company could tone down some of the app's casino-like aspects.
 But he's also a defender of Robinhood, saying it's democratizing stock trading.